 Message from Merle2019 marks the 48th year of Choices and the 46th Anniversary of Roe v.
 Wade.
 Interestingly enough, these Anniversaries have become even more important to me than close birthdays.

 I remember one January (1998) in particular in New York City’s Bryant Park.
 In the midst of the blinding snow and howling winds of what the papers termed “the worst blizzard of the decade,” I was part of a band of dedicated pro-choice activists who were passionately celebrating the anniversary of Roe v.
 Wade–and just as passionately attacking those who opposed it.Years before, on another anniversary, I debated Nellie Gray, the organizer of the annual anti-abortion march on Washington.
 She was small, sinewy and angry.
 She told me that we were a modern version of the Lincoln-Douglass debates.
 I smiled in recognition until I realized that she was positioning me as Douglass.
 “We’ll stop our attacks when you put down your knives and stop the killing,” she told me.
 “And your vision of women’s roles would be to butcher them with illegal abortions or turn them into baby-making slaves,” I replied.
-2018 has also been an extremely challenging year.
-We lost the federal lawsuit the former New York Attorney General brought against the antis that is now being appealed.

 Continuing attacks on clinics across the country and women’s right to abortion along with the rise of creative obstacles to birth control and prenatal care have placed the movement on the defensive.